 of cerebral palsy

-- The most common is Spastic (say spass-tik) - this is when the muscles are weak and stiff.
+- The most common is Spasticity (say spass-tiss-ity) - this is when the muscles are stiff or tight which is most obvious when the person tries to move.
 Usually muscles work in pairs so that as one muscle contracts the other relaxes and this combination helps us to move around freely.
 In spastic cerebral palsy both lots of muscles contract so the person is unable to make controlled movements.

 - Athetoid (say ath-uh-toid) - where the person's body moves in ways that the person is unable to control.
 This means their arms or legs may move suddenly when they don't want them to move.